The Visual Ink cheat sheet

 Trying to remember how to get Ink to do that one particular thing?
 Not sure if + or * is the choice type that

 disappears if you've seen it before?
-Here's a whistle stop tour of reminders.
+Here's a whistle stop tour of reminders for the most common Ink features.

 Variables